yashmahalwal/fark.ai/README.md

 # fark.ai

-GitHub Action that analyzes a backend PR for breaking API changes, scans checked-out frontend repos, and posts inline PR review comments.
+An agentic GitHub Action that analyzes a backend PR for breaking API changes, and cross validates across frontend codebases to find real-world breaking changes.

 ---